louisbloom/telnet-gui/PROJECT_SUMMARY.md

 ## Conclusion

-The Telnet LISP Interpreter is a complete, working implementation suitable for:
+The Telnet Lisp Interpreter is a complete, working implementation suitable for:

 - Embedding in GUI applications
 - Scripting and configuration
-- Learning LISP implementation
+- Learning Lisp implementation
 - Extending with custom built-in functions
 - Text processing with regex support
 - Cross-platform development